thomaswp/SourceCheck/HintEvaluation/src/com/snap/eval/export/DatashopFormat.md

 * Problem Name: The name of the problem being worked on.
 * Selection: The interface item being interacted with.
 Here, this depends on the next field, but usually reference the ID of a code element the student is interacting with.
 * Action: THe event the occurred.
 I have quite a few unique events that can occur, but most of them reference blocks (code elements) being created and moved.
 * Feedback Text: If a hint is given, what it said.
 Here, this is actually a JSON data structure.
-All of my hints instruct the student to change the children under one node of the AST, so the hint is encoded with the ID of the parent node ("parentID"), the previous children ("from") and the suggested children ("to").
-It also includes the type of the parent node ("parentType").
-If the parent is a `script` type, it won't have an ID, in which case that "parentID" references the parent node of the `script`, and there is also a "scriptIndex" attribute, indicating the index of the `script` under its parent.
+See the Feedback Text section below for more information.
 * Feedback Classification: The type of feedback provided.
 Here, this is the same as Action, and it differentiates among hints for code bodies (script hints) and parameters (block hints), as well as structure hints, for feedback about the number of variables/custom blocks/etc.
 * CF (AST): An abstract syntax tree representation of the student's code at the time of an event.
 See the next sections for more details.